+VAR num nRightHandState; nRightHandState:= g\GetState();

-Usages Uand CatEingerState) is used to retrieve g_GetState (replacing the original Hand_GetFingerState) is used to retrieve the curren it state of the gripper.
-Basic examples VAR 1 num nLeftHandState; nLeft HandState:= g_GetState (); Returned value Data type :num The funct ion will return the value of th e current state.
-The following table describe the gripper states ure yripper states.
-Code State Description 0x0 Ready The gripper is in free state and ready for re- ceiving new commands.
+The function will return the value of the current state.
+The following table describes the gripper states.

+Code State Description 0x0 Ready The gripper is in free state and ready for receiving new commands.
 0x1 Error The gripper is in error state.
 Check what the error is based on the error ID.
-For details about the error IDs, see Error handling on page 145.
+For details about the error IDs, see Error handling on page 145 .
 0x2 Free_Move_Outward The gripper is moving outward.
 0x3 Free_Move_Inward The gripper is moving inward.
-0x4 Grip_Move_Inward The gripper is moving inward and the move ment stops only after the gripper reaches the target object or mechanical limit.
+0x4 Grip_Move_Inward The gripper is moving inward and the movement stops only after the gripper reaches the target object or mechanical limit.
 0x5 Grip_Move_Outward The gripper is moving outward.
 The moving will stop only after the gripper reaches the target object or mechanical limit.
 0x6 Action_Completed The command is executed successfully.
+0x7 Grip_Forcing_Inward The gripper is adjusting its inward gripping force.
+0x8 Grip_Forcing_Outward The gripper is adjusting its outward gripping force.
+0x9 Keep_Object The gripper has completed the gripping operation and is holding the object.
+0xA Calibration The gripper is under calibration.
+0xB Jog_Open The gripper is jogged to move outward.
+0xC Jog_Close The gripper is jogged to move inward.
+0x10 Agile_Gripping_Inward The gripper is moving inward with limited force (less than the assigned gripping force).
+The movement stops only after the gripper reaches the target object or mechanical limit.
+0x11 Agile_Gripping_Outward The gripper is moving outward with limited force (less than the assigned gripping force).
+The movement stops only after the gripper reaches the target object or mechanical limit.